1. Help Center

 Tile

 An individual chart or graph included in a dashboard is referred to as a tile.
-Jirav uses several tile types including column charts, line charts, horizontal row charts, tables, stacked column charts, and donut charts.
+Jirav uses several tile types, including column charts, line charts, horizontal row charts, tables, stacked column charts, and donut charts.

-Trial Balance
+Trial Balance (TB)

-Universal Addressability Picker (UA)
+Universal Addressability Picker (UA Picker)

 To simplify selections of data for users, Jirav utilizes an engine to point at any data line within the model using a filter.
 The UA Picker is used throughout Jirav – you will find it on dashboard tiles, report elements, and drivers.

-For example: the field of Category on a driver points to the Income Statement, Balance Sheet, Staffing, Custom Tables, and Key Assumptions.
-If you select the Category of Balance Sheet, the UA Picker filters out all information except Assets, Liabilities, and Equity
+For example, the field of Category on a driver points to the Income Statement, Balance Sheet, Staffing, Custom Tables, and Key Assumptions.
+If you select the Category of Balance Sheet, the UA Picker filters out all information except Assets, Liabilities, and Equity.

 Workforce Planning